piazzai/user-overrides.js/README.md

 > **2025-10-31 Notice**
 > Having switched from Firefox and Thunderbird to [Mullvad Browser](https://mullvad.net/en/browser) and Evolution, this repository is no longer maintained.
-Override files are still expected to work as upstream code is stable, but some preferences may be deprecated.
+Override files are still expected to work, but some preferences may be deprecated.

 # user-overrides.js